-As part of the curriculum at KI, you will be asked to maintain a consistent campus service job on Kauai's campus or within our Institute offices.
+As part of the curriculum at the Institute, you will be asked to maintain a consistent campus service on our campus or within our Institute offices.
 This helps us work together to take care of campus and keep tuition costs lower by sharing the work.
 Thanks for taking care of your campus!!
 This is the breakdown of the hours required:

-- 150 hours total: - o 25 weeks of dining hall duty x 2 hours per week= 50 hours - o 25 weeks of campus job x 3 hours per week= 75 hours - o Special maintenance throughout the year= 25 hours
+- 115 hours total: - o 25 weeks of dining hall duty x 2 hours per week= 50 hours - o 25 weeks of campus service x 2 hours per week= 50 hours - o Special maintenance throughout the year= 15 hours

-Meals and Leftovers
+Meals

-The meal program at the Kanakuk Institute is at no cost to you.
+The meal program at the Institute is at no cost to you.
 Keith raises all of the funds for our provided meals.
-Meals will be provided throughout the week:
+Lunch will be provided Monday through Friday at the K1 Dining Hall.